North Atlantic Tracks: Maximizing traffic capacity

 Increased aircraft density can be achieved by allowing closer vertical spacing of aircraft through participation in the RVSM program.

-Additionally from 10 June 2004 the strategic lateral offset procedure (SLOP) was introduced to the North Atlantic airspace to reduce the risk of mid-air collision by spreading out aircraft laterally.
+In June 2004, the strategic lateral offset procedure (SLOP) was introduced to the North Atlantic airspace to reduce the risk of mid-air collision by spreading out aircraft laterally.
 It reduces the risk of collision for non-normal events such as operational altitude deviation errors and turbulence induced altitude deviations.
 In essence, the procedure demands that aircraft in North Atlantic airspace fly track centreline or one or two nautical mile offsets to the right of centreline only.
-However, the choice is left up to the pilot.
+The choice is left up to the pilot.

-On 12 November 2015, a new procedure allowing for reduced lateral separation minima (RLAT) was introduced.
+In November 2015, a new procedure allowing for reduced lateral separation minima (RLAT) was introduced.
 RLAT reduces the standard distance between NAT tracks from 60 to 30 nmi, or from one whole degree of latitude to a half degree.
 This allows more traffic to operate on the most efficient routes, reducing fuel cost.
 The first RLAT tracks were published in December 2015.

 The tracks reverse direction twice daily.
 In the daylight, all traffic on the tracks operates in a westbound flow.
 At night, the tracks flow eastbound towards Europe.
-This is done to accommodate traditional airline schedules, with departures from North America to Europe scheduled for departure in the evening thereby allowing passengers to arrive at their destination in the morning.
+This is done to accommodate traditional airline schedules.
+Departures from North America to Europe are scheduled for departure in the evening, allowing passengers to arrive at their destination in the morning.

 Westbound departures typically leave Europe between early morning to late afternoon and arrive in North America from early afternoon to late evening.
-In this manner, a single aircraft can be efficiently utilized by flying to Europe at night and to North America in the day.
+In this manner, a single aircraft can be efficiently utilized by flying to Europe at night, and to North America in the day.
 The tracks are updated daily and their position may alternate on the basis of a variety of variable factors, but predominantly due to weather systems.

 The US Federal Aviation Administration, Nav Canada, and UK National Air Traffic Services (NATS) publish a Notice to Airmen (NOTAM) daily with the routes and flight levels to be used in each direction of travel, available online.